andrew-app/andrew-app/README.md

 - 👋 Hi, I’m @andrew-app
 - 👀 I’m interested in 3D graphics and web-dev
-- 🌱 I’m currently learning front-end web
+- 🌱 I’m currently learning front-end web development.
 - 💞️ I’m looking to collaborate on a social mobile app.
 - 📫 How to reach me https://www.linkedin.com/in/andrew-a-81a828153/